jlian/jlian.github.io/photography/index.md

   feature: cambodia.jpg
 ---

-I enjoy taking photos mainly for my own amusement.
+I enjoy taking photos for my own viewing.
+I'm also a strong believer in creative commons and sharing my work for everyone.

 ### Wikimedia Commons